American Airlines revises its policy for bringing pets and bags on flights

 Leff said he thinks American Airlines' new policy will reduce the urge for travelers to falsely claim that their pet is a service animal that flies for free, enabling them to bring a carry-on as well.

-Even with the new policy, however, traveling with a pet takes a lot of planning and research ahead of time, and there are many factors that could prohibit Fido or Felix from being allow into the cabin.
+Even with the new policy, however, traveling with a pet takes a lot of planning and research ahead of time, and many factors could prohibit Fido or Felix from being allowed into the cabin.
 For one thing, there is a maximum total number of pets allowed per cabin, which varies depending on the type of aircraft.

 On United, the total maximum of four pets is allowed in Economy class on the Airbus 319, while Economy on the Airbus 319 allows a total maximum of six pets.
 In all instances, individual passengers are allowed to bring a maximum of pets in one single carrier.